Laura-Escamilla/MechaCar_Statistical_Analysis-/README.md

 * **What statistical test would you use to test the hypothesis?
 And why?**

-We could use Multiple Linear Regression
+We could use Multiple Linear Regression because is a regression model that estimates the relationship between a quantitative dependent variable (that would the sales price) and two or more independent variables using a straight line.

 * **What data is needed to run the statistical test?**